heptarch/heptarch.github.io/projects.md

 But lots of researchers
 have security of funding and don't win a Nobel Prize or an IEEE Medal.
-Money is only something you worry about when there isn't enough.
+Money is only something you worry about when there isn't enough!
-Then again, good industrial research is expensive, and more money means more talent, equipment, and time.
+Of course, good industrial research is expensive, and more money means more talent, equipment, and time.
 But from a quick survey of well-heeled Ivies and moonshot factories of Big Tech, its clear that money is not enough to explain Bell Labs' success.